TypeAdministrator (LSE)

 The Administrator

 The LSE is the archetype of practical care, the psyche that expresses love through organization, competence, and the reliable management of the concrete conditions of life.
 Where other types demonstrate affection through words or emotional attunement, the LSE demonstrates it by making sure everything works: the roof holds, the bills are paid, the children are where they need to be, the team has what it needs to function.
+Their love is encoded in procedure and order, in the flawless execution of a sequence they have committed to memory.
 At their best, LSEs take actual responsibility for actual outcomes.
 Their energy is high, their attention to detail precise, their memory for practical information encyclopedic.
-They do not wait for someone else to notice that a problem exists, but they identify it early and correct it before it becomes a crisis.
+They identify problems early and correct them before they become a crisis.
+They operate with a continuous, high-strung physical readiness.
 In any system that requires reliable human beings, the LSE is indispensable.
 The shadow is the imperialism of the practical over everything that cannot be measured, tracked, or organized.
-When the LSE's managerial capacity becomes the primary mode of relating, the people in their care can feel simultaneously well-provided-for and fundamentally unmet, held to a high standard, efficiently served, but rarely encountered in the parts of themselves that are not efficient, not reliable, not organized.
+When the LSE's managerial capacity becomes the primary mode of relating, the people in their care can feel simultaneously well-provided-for and fundamentally unmet, held to a high standard, efficiently served, yet rarely encountered in the parts of themselves that are inefficient, unreliable, or disorganized.
 The love is real.
 The form it takes cannot always receive the love it is given.
-Their development requires them to find that the deepest care sometimes means setting down the task and being present, that the most important thing they can offer is not always what they can do but who they are willing to be.
+Their development requires them to find that the deepest care sometimes means setting down the task and being present, offering who they are willing to be, beyond what they can do.

 The Gift